 If the companion is another white dwarf instead of an active star, the two stellar corpses merge together to kick off the fireworks.
-This process is known as a double-degenerate model of a Type 1a supernova.
+This process is known as a "double-degenerate model" of a Type 1a supernova.

 At other times, the white dwarf may pull just enough material from its companion to briefly ignite in a nova, a far smaller explosion.
-Because the white dwarf remains intact, it can repeat the process several times when it reaches the critical point, briefly breathing life back into the dying star over and over again.
+Because the white dwarf remains intact, it can repeat the process several times when it reaches that critical point, breathing life back into the dying star over and over again.

 "These are the brightest and most frequent stellar eruptions in the galaxy, and they're often visible to the naked eye," Przemek Mróz, an astronomer at Poland’s Warsaw University, told Space.com.